WATCH THE VIDEO from SURJ Bay Area's May 2 Event

 Building Community Power to Dismantle the Prison System

 On Thursday, May 2, SURJ Bay Area hosted a panel discussion focused on strategies formerly incarcerated-led and -staffed organizations use to shift policy at the state and local levels.
 Moderated by former Black Panther leader and activist Ericka Huggins, the panel featured Legal Services for Prisoners with Children/All of Us or None Senior Organizer Sandra Johnson, Initiate Justice Policy Director Eric Henderson, and CURB Statewide Co-Cordinators Ivette Alé and Amber Rose Howard.
-All proceeds from this event went to LSPC/AOUON, Initiate Justice, and CURB, with specific focus on supporting this year's Quest for Democracy Day on May 20th, an annual advocacy day led by formerly incarcerated people and families with incarcerated loved ones to bring their voices to elected officials in Sacramento.
+All proceeds from this event went to LSPC/AOUON, Initiate Justice, and CURB, with specific focus on supporting today's Quest for Democracy Day, an annual advocacy day led by formerly incarcerated people and families with incarcerated loved ones to bring their voices to elected officials in Sacramento.

 You can still donate to support the mobilization here.

 Monday, May 20 • 9:00 am – 4:00 pm

 2019 Quest for Democracy Day (Q4D)

 Hundreds of formerly incarcerated people, family members with incarcerated loved ones, and allied organizations, including SURJ, are at the annual statewide lobby day in Sacramento sponsored by Legal Services for Prisoners with Children/All Of Us Or None (LSPC/AOUON).
 The day includes a training on sponsored bills followed by a rally that lifts up the voices and leadership of those most affected by the prison industrial complex.
 Learn more and donate to support Q4D Day here.

 Location: California State Capitol, 12th and N Streets, Sacramento

 Monday, May 20 • 7:00 - 8:30 pm